 - oil (canola, vegetable, or olive) for searing & sautéing

 - 3 tablespoons fish sauce

 - ¼ cup brown sugar or palm sugar

 To serve (optional)

 - Lime wedges

-- Add the noodles and the sauce in.
-Mix until the sauce is mostly absorbed by the noodles.
-Try the noodles to check if it’s already cooked.
-Add a splash of water if it begins to dry up.
+- Add noodles and the sauce.
+Toss them together until the noodles mostly absorb the sauce.
+Try the noodles to see if they are cooked.
+You may add a splash of water if it begins to dry up.

-- Add the shrimp, tofu, bean sprouts, crushed peanuts, and scallions.
-Toss it together.
-Transfer to a serving plate and garnish.
+- Add bean sprouts, crushed peanuts, and scallions.
+Toss them together.

 - Mix in shrimp and tofu.
 Serve immediately.